hamedp77/password-api/README.md

 ## Using the API

-If you visit the URL of your deployed application you'll be automatically redirected to the documentation page of the API which is a Swagger UI.
+If you visit the URL of your deployed application, you'll be automatically redirected to the documentation page of the API, which is a Swagger UI.
 Here you can see all the details of each endpoint, how you can send requests to them, and the expected responses.
 You can also try each endpoint using the "try it out" button in your browser.